 The first Market Manager of the contemporary Eastern Market was Fritz Schroder (2006-2008), then Jessica King (2008-2009), followed by Douglas Smith (2009-2010), David Fraile (2010-2012), and Cheryl Alvarez (2012-2015).
 In 2013 the vendors formed a board to begin managing the market themselves.
 These original members include Emma Kate Martin, Rachel de Vitry, Caitlin Brady, Lori Stahl, and Cheryl Alvarez.
 With the cooperation of the Musser Park Civic Association, this new board successfully relocated the market from King Street to Musser park in time for the 2014 season.
 The market was re-named East Side Market.

 In 2016 the board changed over and Alvarez transitioned the Market Manager role to a new team consisting of Sarah McGahran, Thatcher Graham, and Rachel de Vitry.
 The market re-incorporated as Lancaster East Side Market, LLC.
 By the end of the season, McGahran had departed and Audrie Marsh de Vitry had joined and in the 2017 season Genevieve Slocum also joined the board.
-In 2018 year Genevieve rotated off the board but David DeVries, Jeff Huffert, and Carol Brooks volunteered to join our ranks.
+In 2018 year Genevieve rotated off the board followed buy Audrie in 2019 and Rachel in early 2020, but David DeVries, Jeff Huffert, and Carol Brooks volunteered to join our ranks.

 We now stand at the threshold of the 2020 season, East Side Market’s 8th, 15th, or 138th year depending on how you prefer to count it.